PrimePlow/PrimePlow.github.io/_docs/Map/historical-vehicles.md

 ![Historical Vehicle Filter](/img/Historical_Vehicles-vehicleFilter.gif)

-* You can use the search box to adjust your filter for a specific vehicle ID (i.e. Plow #10279), Role (i.e. Plow), and or Make (i.e. John Deere).
+* You can use the search box to adjust your filter for a specific vehicle ID (i.e. Plow #10279).
 * To select multiple vehicles, just click or tap the vehicles in the list to add them to the search.
 * Vehicles highlighted in light blue are selected for search.
 * Click Fetch to run your search filter.